Chapter 5: Quantum Gates

 $$HZH|0\rangle$$

-where $H$ on the right acts first.
-We already showed that this equals $|1\rangle$.
-Let us verify by multiplying the matrices:
+The rightmost $H$ acts first.
+We showed in Section 5.3 that this equals $|1\rangle$.
+Multiplying out the matrices:

 $$HZH = \frac{1}{2}\begin{pmatrix} 1 & 1 \\ 1 & -1 \end{pmatrix}\begin{pmatrix} 1 & 0 \\ 0 & -1 \end{pmatrix}\begin{pmatrix} 1 & 1 \\ 1 & -1 \end{pmatrix} = \begin{pmatrix} 0 & 1 \\ 1 & 0 \end{pmatrix} = X$$